zsnyder21/RockRouteRecommender/README.md

 capabilities that this pipeline posesses allows for far more control over what routes you are searching for.

 ## Application
-I took these recommendation systems and deployed them via a Flask application.
+I took the text similarity recommendation system and search engine and deployed them via a Flask application.
 You can interact with it
 <a href="http://3.136.157.114:8080/" target="_blank" rel="noopener noreferrer">here</a> provided it's running
 (please email me if it's not).
-Note that the Matrix Factorization recommender is omitted from this site as the model and supporting data do not fit on my EC2 instance.
+Note that the Matrix Factorization recommender and KNN recommender are omitted from this site as the model and supporting data do not fit within the available resources on my EC2 instance.
+If you'd like to see them in action, please don't hesitate to get in contact with me!

 <img src="./img/Flask_Homepage.PNG">